 - Vegan, Organic, NATRUE – 100% silicone free, paraffin free, mineral oil free – lavera cosmetics developed, manufactured and produced in Germany

-This company are based in France , and are reasonably priced, though we have not used them as yet.
+This company are based in France , and are reasonably priced, So far I have tried one of their coloured eyeliner pencils which works well, not too hard to apply.
 One of local Organic shops sell their products.

 I have started to look into some of their products.

-There is perfume in some of the foundations ( I don’t know what is in that)
+There is perfume in some of the foundations ( which can mean a mixture of chemicals)

 They also can use CARMINE for the reds in lipstick, which not great if you are vegetarian .